web-dave/webdave.de/src/assets/posts/route_types.md

 ```

 > ⚠️ Very important to know: The router goes through your router config array topdown.
-> And he checks every path of the config and test it with a regex against the current route.
+> And he checks every path of the config and test it with a Regular Expression against the current route.
 That means: The order of your rout config matters!

-The regex for a wildcard looks like:
+The Regular Expression expression for a wildcard looks like:

 ```js
 const regex = '^(?:([^/]+))$';